 - The optimum stage to swath for both yield and quality is 60 per cent SCC.
 If possible, swath when it’s cooler and moisture is present to slow the pace of curing.
 Fast curing on hot days can increase green seed.

-- Time of swathing usually has little effect on green seed levels, except under abnormal situations.
+- The percentage of SCC change at swathing usually has little effect on green seed levels, except under abnormal situations:

-- Avoid swathing too early in hot, dry weather (30 to 35°C), but assess crop development frequently as seed colour change will happen more rapidly.
-The heat can rapidly dry the crop resulting in shatter losses from swathing too late or excessive seed shrinkage and lack of curing from premature dry down from swathing too early.
+- Avoid swathing too early in hot, dry weather (30 to 35 degrees Celsius), but assess crop development frequently as seed colour change will happen more rapidly.

 - Green seed is the major downgrade that results from frost.